Nicole1701/citi-bike-tableau/README.md

 ## Trips by End Station

-Grove Path station is also the most popular ending station overall, followed by Newport Pkwy and Hamilton Park.
+As similar pattern is seen for ending stations, where Grove Path remains the most popular station, followed by Newport Pkwy and Hamilton Park.

 ![End Station](images/end_station.PNG)